ccapdev1920T2/s12g3/README.md

 # GourMeet
-Gourmeet Web Application for CCAPDEV1920T2 by Group 3
+Gourmeet Web Application for CCAPDEV1920T2 by Group 3 This project is a restaurant rating website that lets users rate restaurants by food, service, and environment.
+It allows user to edit and delete their reviews and also to upvote or downvote reviews made by other users.

 ## Follow the steps below to set-up :
 1. Clone the repository either by downloading the contents of the repository [here](https://github.com/ccapdev1920T2/s12g3/archive/master.zip), or using the command below (Note: git should be installed in your system for this to work).